sobersami/ActiveDirectoryLab/README.md

 <h1>Active Directory Home Lab</h1>
 <h2>Description</h2>
-In this lab, we will walk through creating an active directory home lab using Oracle Virtual Box.
-Configuring and running the lab will help develop your understanding of how active directories and Windows network works
+Here, I created an active directory home lab using Oracle VirtualBox.
+Configuring and running the lab will help develop your understanding of how Active Directory and Windows network works

 Developed content for, as well as performing the following tasks:

-• Active Directory Administration: -PowerShell: Automated provision, maintaining, and de-provisioning user accounts
+• Active Directory Administration: -PowerShell: Automated provision, maintenance, and de-provisioning of user accounts

 • Setting up Remote Access Server (RAS) features to support NAT/PAT